-With the application, the applicant must submit 4-5 compositions (duration 20-30 minutes) along with music sheets, lyrics if any and/or other work documentation.
+With the application, the applicant must submit 4-5 compositions (duration 20-30 minutes) along with other relevant work documentation, e.g. sheet music or lyrics.
+Furthermore, a description of compositions with a short description of artistic intention, hardware/software used and other relevant information.